InteropIO/FDC3/docs/api-bridging/spec.md

     }
 }
 ```

-Note that the `sourceAgent` field has been populated with the id of the agent that raised the requests, enabling the routing of responses.
+Note that the `source.desktopAgent` field has been populated with the id of the agent that raised the requests, enabling the routing of responses.

 #### Response format

-Normal response from:agent A, where the request was raised (a websocket client)
+Normal response from agent-A, where the request was raised (a websocket client)
 ```JSON
 {
     "intent": { "name": "StartChat", "displayName": "Chat" },